SciML/DataDrivenDiffEq.jl/docs/src/examples/real_world.md

 println(res) # hide
 ```

-As we can see, the [`DataDrivenSolution`](@ref) already has good metrics.
-Inspection of the underlying system shows that the original equations have been recovered correctly:
+As we can see, the [`DataDrivenSolution`](@ref) has good metrics.
+Furthermore, inspection of the underlying system shows that the original equations have been recovered correctly:

 ```@example 2
 system = result(res);